Independent Commission Against Corruption (New South Wales): Structure and operation

 The ICAC has jurisdiction over state and local government in New South Wales.
 This extends to parliamentarians, local councillors, the Governor of New South Wales, public servants, and staff of universities and state-owned corporations.
 Anyone can refer a matter to the commission.
 In 2014 it was estimated that less than one per cent out of around 3,000 complaints annually result in a public hearing.
 The commission has the coercive powers of a royal commission and can compel witnesses to testify.
 Public hearings are designed to act as a preventative measure against corruption.
-Where the ICAC rules that an official has acted corruptly, the charges are referred to the criminal justice system for consideration by the Director of Public Prosecutions to lay criminal charges.
+Where the ICAC rules that an official has acted corruptly, the charges are referred to the criminal justice system for consideration by the Director of Public Prosecutions.

 There are only limited controls on admissible evidence, which may be obtained by compulsion and coercion or other means that would make it inadmissible in a court of law.
+It also has telephone intercept powers.
 Often evidence used in ICAC cases cannot subsequently be used in related criminal proceedings.
-There is no right to silence for witnesses called to the commission and failure to testify (along with misleading the commission) can lead to five-year jail terms.
+There is no right to silence for witnesses and failure to testify (along with misleading the commission) can lead to five-year jail terms.
 While the ICAC cannot impose custodial sentences (other than for procedural matters), it can recommend that criminal charges be considered by the Department of Public Prosecution.
-In practice it has achieved very few convictions following its investigations and has had key findings such as that against former Premier Greiner found as going beyond its powers.
-As well as its inquisitorial powers, ICAC has telephone intercept powers.
+In practice it has achieved very few convictions and some of its findings, such as that against former Premier Nick Greiner, have been found to go beyond its powers.

 From its establishment until November 2016, the ICAC was led by a single commissioner, who, although the agency belongs within the New South Wales Premier's Department, reported directly to the presiding officers of the Parliament of New South Wales.
-The commissioner served a single five-year term and cannot be dismissed except by the Governor.
+The commissioner served a single five-year term and could not be dismissed except by the Governor.
 Following the passage of the Independent Commission Against Corruption Amendment Act 2016 (NSW), the agency was reconstituted as a three-member commission, comprising a chief commissioner and two other commissioners; and in order for a public hearing to be held as part of any corruption investigation, the chief commissioner and at least one other commissioner must agree.